jessika/jessika.dev/posts/remark42-integration.md

 # Part 8: Set up the proxy

-1. In the prior part, Certbot updated the NGINX config file to configure a server listening on port 443 (https) and using the generated certificate.
-The NGINX config file also redirects the server listening on port 80 (http) to use the https server.
-We'll need to modify the NGINX config so that the server at port 443 points to the Remark42 instance which is running at 127.0.0.1:8080 as configured in Part 5.
-To do this, copy the relevants part of the [Remark42 suggested NGINX config](https://remark42.com/docs/manuals/nginx/) and move them into your NGINX config located at /etc/nginx/nginx.conf.
-The part of my NGINX config file that contains the https and http config looks like this:
+In the prior part, Certbot updated the NGINX config file to configure a server listening on port 443 (https) and using the generated certificate.
+The NGINX config file also redirects the traffic from port 80 to port 443.

+1. We'll need to modify the NGINX config so that the server listening on port 443 points to the Remark42 instance which is running at 127.0.0.1:8080 as configured in Part 5.
+To do this, copy the relevants part of the [Remark42 suggested NGINX config](https://remark42.com/docs/manuals/nginx/), and move them into your NGINX config located at /etc/nginx/nginx.conf.
+Modify the names as necessary.
+After completing this, the part of my NGINX config file that configures the listeners for port 80 and port 443 looks like this:

     ```
     server {